 Crime

 I'm sure I wasn't the only one to feel both a yearning for change and the desire to visit exotic places during the pandemic lockdowns of 2020-21.
 For me as a writer, this expressed itself in a change of direction from fantasy to crime fiction.
-The result has been two crime novels set in Barcelona.
+The result has been three crime novels set in Barcelona.
 You can learn a bit more about them below.

 Catfish Alley